About Inn on the Paseo

 Katherine, who is still active in her career as a medical information systems independent build contractor, joined him on his next trip and they decided that Santa Fe was where they wanted to retire.

 Rebecca had taught for a year during her graduate work at the University of New Mexico before moving back to the Boston area and had fallen in love with Santa Fe during her time in New Mexico.
+Rebecca has taken a pause from the day-to-day running of the Inn to focus on her growing family but is still involved as time allows.

 When we decided to purchase a bed and breakfast, Santa Fe was the natural choice.
 Not only is it a cultural tourism spot, but it is also in an area with amazing outdoor activities.